AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

    ]
 ```

-Because you had set the Grace Period to 10 minutes in the preceding example, when you set live date for any launch for the resources under */content/screens*, the promotion starts with this offset.
+You set the grace period to 10 minutes in the preceding example.
+Therefore, when you set a live date for any launch for the resources under */content/screens*, the promotion starts with this offset.

-For example, if the live date is set as November 24, 9:00 A.M. and grace period is 600 seconds, the promotion job starts November 24 at 8:50 A.M.
+For example, if the live date is set as November 24, 9:00 A.M. and the grace period is 600 seconds, the promotion job starts November 24 at 8:50 A.M.

 ## Using Screens Launch {#using-launches}